tomchris/githook-slack-test/README.md

 # githook-slack-test

+* IMPORTANT: YOU MUST RUN `init-repo.sh` to sym link the post-commit.sh to .git/hooks/post-commit *
+git hooks are not pushed to the upstream repo.
+They are local only.
+Thus to leverage versioning and standardization of a githook you must include the hook within the repo and then symlink each time the repo is cloned.

 This Repo demonstrates the usages of a GIT post-commit hook and a slack incoming webhook.
 * post-commit.sh is called by .git/hooks/post-commit for ease of learning only *
 As the files within the .git/ directory are hidden in inital repo view this allows viewing of the working code easy from the repo main page.